Arthur Miller: 1964–2004: Later career

 in terms of the "arts of performance".
 It drew attacks from some conservatives such as Jay Nordlinger, who called it "a disgrace"; and George Will, who argued that Miller was not a legitimate "scholar".

 In October 1999, Miller received The Dorothy and Lillian Gish Prize, given annually to "a man or woman who has made an outstanding contribution to the beauty of the world and to mankind's enjoyment and understanding of life".
+Additionally in 1999, San Jose State University honored Miller with the John Steinbeck "In the Souls of the People" Award, which is given to those who capture "Steinbeck's empathy, commitment to democratic values, and belief in the dignity of people who by circumstance are pushed to the fringes."
 In 2001, he received the National Book Foundation's Medal for Distinguished Contribution to American Letters.
 On May 1, 2002, he received Spain's Principe de Asturias Prize for Literature as "the undisputed master of modern drama".
 Later that year, Ingeborg Morath died of lymphatic cancer at the age of 78.
 The following year, Miller won the Jerusalem Prize.

 In December 2004, 89-year-old Miller announced that he had been in love with 34-year-old minimalist painter Agnes Barley and had been living with her at his Connecticut farm since 2002, and that they intended to marry.

 Miller's final play, Finishing the Picture, opened at the Goodman Theatre, Chicago, in the fall of 2004, with one character said to be based on Barley.
 It was reportedly based on his experience during the filming of The Misfits, though Miller insisted the play was a work of fiction with independent characters that were no more than composite shadows of history.